Trail hunting: Controversy

-Anti-hunt organisations claim trail hunting is a smokescreen for illegal hunting and a means of circumventing the Hunting Act 2004, which applies in England and Wales, and the Protection of Wild Mammals (Scotland) Act 2002, which applies in Scotland.
+Animal-welfare and anti-hunting organisations argue that trail hunting is a smokescreen for illegal hunting and a means of circumventing the Hunting Act 2004, which applies in England and Wales, and the Protection of Wild Mammals (Scotland) Act 2002, which applies in Scotland.

-Because the trail is laid using animal urine, and in areas where such animals naturally occur, hounds often pick up the scent of live animals, sometimes resulting in them being caught and killed.
+Critics also state that because the trail is laid using animal urine, and in areas where such animals naturally occur, hounds may pick up the scent of live animals, occasionally resulting in live animals being pursued and killed.

-It has also been alleged that trail hunts rarely lay an actual trail, therefore encouraging hounds to pick up live animal scent.
-The League Against Cruel Sports has claimed that, in 4,000 monitored hunts, someone was seen laying a possible trail on only 3% of occasions.
-The Malvern Hills Trust, which banned trail hunting on its land in 2021, has said that, during the monitoring of ten separate hunts, only one trail was seen being laid.
+Some organizations further allege that artificial trails are not consistently laid.
+The League Against Cruel Sports has claimed that, during its monitoring of approximately 4,000 hunts, a possible trail was observed being laid in around 3% of cases.
+The Malvern Hills Trust, which banned trail hunting on its land in 2021, stated that during its observation of ten hunts, a trail was seen being laid on only one occasion.